 Volunteering with Citizen Zoo: Rewilding and Conserving Coombe

 As you will know by now the environment and being green is close to the hearts of us all at IQ in IT.
 This love for the environment was the leading factor in our MD Kat Damcova choosing Citizen Zoo as the key charity for her time as Kingston Chamber of Commerce President.
 During this period, we have taken part in two key initiatives in support of Citizen Zoo.
-This has been the re-wilding initiative and re-planting the local area.
+This has been the re-wilding initiative and re-planting the local area through Citizen Zoo Volunteering.
 In this article, we want to give you a bit of an insight into these initiatives as well as giving some attention to Citizen Zoo and the great work they do.

 Re-wilding is when you re–introduce a species into its natural habitat.
 It could be the species no longer resides in that area and must be bought from elsewhere, or that the species as a whole now only currently exists in captivity.
 Either way the aim of rewilding is to return some harmony to these habitats, alongside the ecosystem and food chain that goes with it.
 Citizen Zoo have multiple rewilding projects on the go from beavers to birds.
 They have reintroduced many species already and aim to continue with the hopes of re-wilding thousands.
 Locally in the Hogsmill river they are planning to reintroduce water volves.
 These cute little guys became extinct from our area in 2017 but are crucial.
 To find out more about how you can ‘get inVolved’ click the licks below:

 However, as much as we love the water volves, due to the time scale of the project, we have been more proactive with rewilding a different species.
 That species is the Large Marsh Grasshopper.
-We had the pleasures of raising three different ‘batches’ of these crazy hoppers.
+We had the pleasure of volunteering of the raising of three different ‘batches’ of these crazy hoppers.
 Arriving to us in a little glass dish.
 We then had an insectarium installed.
 This was able to keep them in the correct conditions, with a little hatch up top we could open to pop in their food.
 You’d have to be quick though or you might miss a confident little one trying to make a leap for a great escape!
 Being cared for correctly over the weeks and months they grew from tiny little babies to full-sized hoppers.
 The transformation truly was amazing to see.
 The change in size and colour was fascinating and seeing them develop their wings when they truly matured was super cool.
 The females can grow into an amazing pink colour which is really striking, that one would guess was to attract the best males.

 Seeing them munching and hopping from the long blades of grass was a nice addition to the day and a wicked way to take a five min break to refresh the mind.
 Once a batch was fully grown, we would take them to their natural habitat in the Cambridgeshire countryside and release them.
 Allowing them to mate and start truly populating that area.
 We would then start again with a new ‘batch’ of eggs.
 As mentioned, we completed this three times.
 Currently, due to the time of year, we are taking a break from the process.
 However, we can’t wait to get that insectarium back in the office and hear them hoppers buzz away again.